-Filing: Online learning marketplace Udemy is raising up to $100M at a $3.32B valuation – TechCrunch
+Online learning marketplace Udemy is raising up to $100M at a $3.32B valuation – TechCrunch

 But that was in February, before the novel coronavirus really took hold of the world.
 Since then, startups focused on education have been seeing a surge of business starting in the spring of this year, and as a result, also a surge of attention from investors who see a good moment to back rising stars.

 Just looking at some of the most recent deals, last week, Udacity announced a $75 million debt round and said it was finally profitable.
 In October, Kahoot announced a $215 million round from SoftBank.
-And in September, Outschool raised $45 million (and is now profitable); Homer (raised $50 million from an impressive group of strategic backers); Unacademy (raised $150 million) and the juggernaut that is Byju’s picked up $500 million from Silver Lake.
+And in September, Outschool raised $45 million (and is now profitable); Homer raised $50 million (from an impressive group of strategic backers); Unacademy raised $150 million and the juggernaut that is Byju’s picked up $500 million from Silver Lake.

-And these are just some of the bigger deals; there have been many smaller fundraises, new edtech startup launches, and other signs of momentum alongside this.
+And these are just some of the bigger deals; there have been many smaller fundraises, new edtech startup launches and other signs of momentum alongside this.
 (And Prime Unicorn, incidentally, also noted that Duolingo is also raising money, up to $35 million at a valuation of $2.21 billion if all shares are issued.
 We’re still digging on that lead.)

-When Udemy last raised money, earlier this year, the president of the business division told me it had clocked up 50 million students that purchase courses in an a la carte format, while enterprise customers — which include Adidas, General Mills, Toyota, Wipro, Pinterest and Lyft in a list of some 5,000 in all — use a subscription model.
+When Udemy last raised money, earlier this year, the president of the business division told me it had clocked up 50 million students that purchase courses in an à la carte format, while enterprise customers — which include Adidas, General Mills, Toyota, Wipro, Pinterest and Lyft in a list of some 5,000 in all — use a subscription model.

 It looks like its business users have grown and now number over 7,000, according to figures on its site, with total course enrollments now totalling 400 million to date.
 That could point to the opportunity that Udemy is now exploring with more capital.